Taken from the March/April 2016 issue of The Women's Health Activist Newsletter.

 His face registered shock, “Oh, no, I’d never want that!
 I guess I better rethink things.”

-My friend Judy (not her real name). is an ob/gyn with a private practice.
-She and her partners perform abortions when their patients need them, just part of the women’s health care they provide.
+My friend "Judy" (not her real name) is an OB-GYN with a private practice.
+She and her partners perform abortions when their patients need them, just as part of the women’s health care they provide.
 Recently, they wanted to add a new doctor to their practice.
-They interviewed many young ob/gyns who said they were pro-choice, but, when questioned, not one of them was willing to perform abortions.
+They interviewed many young OB-GYNs who said they were pro-choice, but, when questioned, not one of them was willing to perform abortions.
 Judy was appalled.
 What does it mean to be a gynecologist who is pro-choice if you refuse to perform an abortion?
-Happily, eventually Judy and her colleagues were able to find a doctor they liked who would do abortions.
+Happily, Judy and her colleagues were eventually able to find a doctor they liked who would perform abortions.

 Some years ago, I was invited to speak about Jane at a college in Arkansas.
-During the Q & A after my presentation, one young man monopolized the discussion spouting his anti-abortion views.
-I responded to him by talking about the need to respect women and their decisions.
-My comments didn’t dissuade him, but, afterwards, he came up to me to thank me for treating him with so much respect.
+During the Q&A after my presentation, one young man monopolized the discussion spouting his anti-abortion views.
+I responded by talking about the need to respect women and their decisions.
+My comments didn’t dissuade him, but he came up to me afterwards to thank me for treating him with so much respect.
 I was so taken aback by what he said that I couldn’t even point out the inconsistency between his appreciation for being respected, and his unwillingness to respect others.
 Again, huh?